-The Dental Plan will not pay to replace an amalgam, synthetic porcelain or plastic fillings, or prefabricated stainless-steel restorations within twenty-four (24) months of treatment if the service is provided by the same Dentist.
+- 1. The Dental Plan will not pay to replace an amalgam, synthetic porcelain or plastic fillings, or prefabricated stainless-steel restorations within twenty-four (24) months of treatment if the service is provided by the same Dentist. - 2.
+Periodontal scaling and root planning in the same quadrant are limited to once within a twenty-four (24) month period.